tutorbookapp/tutorbook/README.md

 Users also have role-based tags (tutor/tutee/mentor/mentee) that are set when:

 1. The user is created or updated.
-Ex: If a user has `tutoring.subjects`, they are a tutor and thus get the `tutor` tag.
+Ex: If a user has `tutoring`, they are a tutor and thus get the `tutor` tag.
 2. A match is created or updated.
 Ex: If a user is a `tutor` in at least one match at some point in time, they are a tutor and thus get the `tutor` tag.